 As a scholar and intellectual, Ignacio is fundamentally devoted to thinking deeply and conscientiously about the world around us.
 He is also profoundly committed to helping and mentoring students.
 When Ignacio does find a few minutes to unwind, he enjoys playing racquetball, going for early morning walks, drinking with friends, and family movie night.
 He lives in El Paso, Texas.

-R. Joseph Rodríguez is Assistant Professor of Literacy and English Education in the Department of English at The University of Texas at El Paso.
+is a faculty member at St. Edward’s University in the Department of Teaching, Learning, and Culture.
 He has taught English and Spanish language arts in public schools, community colleges, and universities.
 His areas of research include children’s and young adult literatures, language acquisition, and socially responsible biliteracies.

 Joseph is the author of Teaching Culturally Sustaining and Inclusive Young Adult Literature: Critical Perspectives and Conversations (Routledge, 2019).
 Some authors included are Jeff Anderson, Matt de la Peña, Guadalupe García McCall, and Erika L. Sánchez.
 Also, he is the author of Enacting Adolescent Literacies across Communities: Latino/a Scribes and Their Rites (Lexington Books, 2016) and has published in various academic journals.
 His most recent book is titled This Is Our Summons Now: Poems (FlowerSong Press, 2022).
 He is completing a book project titled Youth Scribes: Teaching a Love of Writing NOW, which will be published by Heinemann in 2023.